Richard Walsh has always had ambition. However, Richard’s hopes were more of a mission, more of a passion than that of his classmates.

 Time for a change

-Richard decided it was now the right time to make some important changes to the business; Gail Smith had been appointed as company secretary, born and brought up in Lincolnshire, exceptional credentials in the business world, successfully running the financial affairs of another local dealership group.
-Through her hard work and diligence she has managed to put Thurlby on a much stronger financial footage as she became finance director.
+Richard decided it was now the right time to make some important changes to the business; Gail Smith had been appointed as Company Secretary, born and brought up in Lincolnshire, exceptional credentials in the business world, successfully running the financial affairs of another local dealership group.
+Through her hard work and diligence she has managed to put Thurlby on a much stronger financial footage as she became joint partner in the business.

-Together they decided it was time to concentrate on people, customers and staff.
+Together they decided it was time to concentrate on used cars, people, customers and staff.
 Happy staff means happy customers.
 So the ‘Thurlby Feeling’ was born.
 Looking after customers has become our most important part of the business and you can see the changes already.
-No quibble guarantee, clean and new courtesy cars and vans, a friendly and warm welcome at any of our sites.
+No quibble guarantee, clean and new courtesy cars and vans, a friendly and warm welcome to all our customers.

 Not only being in the forefront of rallying over the years, we decided to enter the Famous British Touring Car championship.
 We purchased an ex works Vauxhall Astra coupe to be driven by the only female driver in championship, Fiona Leggatte.
 This gave us huge television exposure at every race meeting.
 In the final race Paul O’Neil, the brother of Spice Girl Mel Chisholm drove our car, and led the race for a couple of laps.